“When women support each other, incredible things happen.”

 So N’Mah and the women formed a group.
 They called it a Savings Group.
 And they began to work together to sell pads – but instead of keeping the individual profits for themselves, they pooled them together into a special box.
 The LaunchPad Profits Box.
 And each of the 20 women in the group all collectively owned the profits in the box.
 They had 3 separate keys for 3 separate locks, all held by different women – and another woman kept the box safe.
 Then, once a month, they would decide what to do with the profits.
 As a group, they would come together and vote on where the savings should be invested.
 Some months the money would be given to a sick member of the community – who needed the funds for medical attention.
 One month the money went to pay for school fees for another family in the community.

 This was something the women sought out, created, and implemented themselves.
+They took complete ownership of the idea, and made it their own.
 Because they saw a need, and – as women do – they forged a solution.
 Together.

 When we visited the Maworr community that N’Mah’s Savings Group was, we were blown away.
 So blown away in fact, that we decided this idea – this freaking great idea – had legs.
 And we wanted to see where we could take it.